profile photo

 NEWS

-Travel Nov 9-13, 2024 Attending the CSCW conference in San José, Costa Rica.
+Travel Nov 9-13, 2024 Attended the CSCW conference in San José, Costa Rica.

-Travel Oct 16, 2024 Attending the HCOMP conference in Pittsburgh, USA.
+Travel Oct 16, 2024 Attended the HCOMP conference in Pittsburgh, USA.

-Job Oct 14, 2024 I started my new job at the human-computer interaction institute at Carnegie Mellon University today as a Carnegie Bosch Postdoctoral Fellow!
-I will be working with Hong Shen and Jodi Forlizzi on responsible and UX practices.
+Job Oct 14, 2024 I started my new position at the human-computer interaction institute at Carnegie Mellon University today as a Carnegie Bosch Postdoctoral Fellow!
+I will be working with Hong Shen and Jodi Forlizzi on responsible AI design and Theory of Mind.

 Ph.D.
 Milestone Sep 12, 2024 I successfully defended my Ph.D. thesis on "Mutual Theory of Mind for Human-AI Communication in AI-Mediated Social Interaction"!
 I am so grateful for the guidance and feedback from my advisor Dr. Ashok Goel and my committee Dr. Munmun De Choudhury, Dr. Betsy Disalvo, Dr. Q. Vera Liao, and Dr. Lauren Wilcox.